Tensor Rank and Complexity: Group Action on Matrices

 \section{Group Action on Matrices}

 We gently start into the topic \emph{Tensor Rank and Complexity} via this first section.
 Namely, we will recall classical knowledge from linear algebra on matrix rank and equivalence of matrices.
-This shall serve as a main motivation for the corresponding generalizations for tensors, which will be treated in the following sections~\ref{pr:secTensors} and \ref{pr:secRank}. \\ Let $V$ and $W$ be finite dimensional $\prC$-vector spaces and set $a_1 := \dim V$, $a_2 := \dim W$.
-The algebraic group $\prGL(V) \times \prGL(W)$ acts naturally on $V \otimes W$ by
+This shall serve as a main motivation for the corresponding generalizations for tensors, which will be treated in the following Sections~\ref{pr:secTensors} and \ref{pr:secRank}.